 There were significant gaps in the quality and availability of information needed to understand the social and physical dimensions of vulnerability and risk for every asset category assessed.
 For example, there is a growing but still limited understanding of how natural, dynamic shoreline systems will respond to sea level rise, a lack of centrally coordinated, up-to-date, accurate information about hazardous material sites and contaminated lands, and limited access and availability of information on the ownership, location and condition of energy, pipeline, telecommunication, and stormwater infrastructure.
 These information challenges make it difficult to accurately characterize the vulnerability of shoreline communities and assets, and pose a barrier to further action.

-Emergency plans, policies and practices in the ART Subregional Project area and elsewhere do not consider storm events that could affect areas not currently at risk of flooding, or the contingencies and secondary impacts associated with widespread or longer lasting future storm events.
+Emergency plans, policies and practices in the in many parts of the Bay Area do not consider storm events that could affect areas not currently at risk of flooding, or the contingencies and secondary impacts associated with widespread or longer lasting future storm events.
 Most plans do not identify or address the specific needs of particularly vulnerable community members, and the information necessary to improve these plans is not always available, correct, up-to-date, or easily accessible.
 In addition, those that own or manage community assets, such as transportation and utility infrastructure that are critical during an emergency or disaster, do not have control over the lands that provide access to their facilities or the shoreline that protects them.
 Targeted information gathering and coordinated and, in some cases, shared decision making will all be necessary to avoid the widespread consequences of not addressing future flood risks.

 For more information: